The house where Rosa Parks sought refuge after fleeing the South will be offered at auction

 Back to America, and the auction block

-The house was supposed to appear at Brown University earlier this year as part of a civil rights exhibit, but the school changed its mind amid some debate over whether Parks had actually lived there.
+The house was supposed to appear at Brown University this spring as part of a civil rights exhibit, but the school changed its mind amid some debate over Parks' relationship to the house.

-"Brown will not display a Detroit house that is involved in a dispute among external parties," it said in a statement.
+Steven Cohen, lawyer for the Rosa and Raymond Parks Institute for Self-Development, told the Brown Daily Herald that the significance of the house had been overplayed by McCauley and that Parks hadn't lived there.
+The university canceled the exhibit in March, citing "a current dispute" over the house.

 The house is currently in Providence, Rhode Island, ready to be shipped in pieces to its next destination.